Liberia won't extend Ebola state of emergency, says president

 The decision effectively ends the state of emergency that officially expired earlier this month, though Sirleaf said a night curfew remains in force.
 The emergency had allowed authorities to restrict movement in areas hard hit by the virus.

-Ebola has hit Liberia harder than Guinea or Sierra Leone, the two other countries at the centre of the worst outbreak of the disease on record.
+Ebola has hit Liberia harder than Guinea or Sierra Leone, the two other countries at the center of the worst outbreak of the disease on record.

 "The progress we have witnessed coupled with the various measures and ongoing interventions ... have combined to re-position our country to sustain the fight against the virus until it is finally eradicated from our country," Sirleaf said.